agusmoles/hide-ml-address/README.md

-# Hide MercadoLibre Address😱❌
+# MercadoLibre Address Safety😱❌

-This extension allows the user to hide the address from the navigation bar when the switch configuration button is enabled
+This extension allows the user to hide the address from the navigation bar, address settings and product page when the switch configuration button of the extension is enabled